Anna Funder: Stasiland

-Stasiland won the 2004 Samuel Johnson Prize and was also the finalist for the Age Book of the Year Awards, Guardian First Book Award, Queensland Premier's Literary Award, Adelaide Festival Awards for Literature (Innovation in Writing), Index Freedom of Expression Awards and the W.H.
+Stasiland has been translated into 25 languages and honoured with publication by the Folio Society.
+It won the 2004 Samuel Johnson Prize (now Baillie Gifford Prize) for best non-fiction published in the English language, and was also the finalist for the Age Book of the Year Awards, Guardian First Book Award, Queensland Premier's Literary Award, Adelaide Festival Awards for Literature (Innovation in Writing), Index Freedom of Expression Awards, and the W.H.
 Heinemann Award.

 All That I Am

-Funder's 2012 novel All That I Am tells the previously untold story of four German-Jewish anti-Hitler activists forced to flee to London.
-There, they continued the dangerous and illegal work of smuggling documents out of Goering's office, and giving them to Winston Churchill (a backbencher at the time) to try to alert the world to Hitler's plans for war.
-In 1935 two of them were found dead from poison in mysterious circumstances in a locked room in Bloomsbury.
-The book was called "superb" by The Spectator, "strong and impressively humane" by the Times Literary Supplement), "a beautiful ensemble novel of Graham Greene’esque proportions" by Weekendavisen and "an essential novel" by Colum McCann.
+Funder's 2012 novel All That I Am tells the previously untold story of four German-Jewish anti-Hitler activists forced to flee Berlin for London, where they continued the dangerous and illegal work of smuggling documents out of Goering's office, and giving them to Winston Churchill (a backbencher at the time) to try to alert the world to Hitler's plans for war.
+Two of the activists were found dead in 1935.
+On account of the British policy of appeasement, the inquest into their deaths was a whitewash.
+Although based on a true story, Funder allowed herself more artistic licence to dramatise it, as the people involved were dead.

+The book was very well received by critics, including the Times Literary Supplement), which called it "strong and impressively humane", and The Wall Street Journal, which called it "imaginative, compassionate, and convincing".
+It won Australia's most prestigious fiction prize, the Miles Franklin Literary Award.
+The Spectator hailed it as "superb".
+Weekendavisen called the novel "a beautiful ensemble novel of Graham Green'esque proportions".

-The novel was BBC Book of the Week and Book at Bedtime in the UK, and The Times (London) Book of the Month for May 2012.
+Published in 25 countries, the novel was BBC Book of the Week and Book at Bedtime in the UK, and The Times (London) Book of the Month for May 2012.